 Battery Chargers and External Power Supplies

 The Department of Energy (DOE) does not currently regulate battery chargers.
 Energy conservation standards have been in place for external power supplies since 2007.
 Battery chargers charge batteries for consumer products, including battery chargers embedded in other consumer products.
-Examples of this product include chargers for cell phone or computer batteries.
-External power supplies convert household electric current into direct current or lower-voltage alternating current to operate a consumer product such as a computer or computer monitor.
+Examples of this product include chargers for cell phone or laptop computer batteries.
+External power supplies convert household electric current into direct current or lower-voltage alternating current to operate a consumer product such as a laptop computer or digital picture frame.
 Currently only Class A external power supplies are covered by standards.

 The current standard will save approximately 3.8 quads of energy and result in approximately $42.4 billion in energy bill savings for products shipped from 2008-2032.
 The standard will avoid about 198.5 million metric tons of carbon dioxide emissions, equivalent to the annual greenhouse gas emissions of about 39 million automobiles.